benthomasson/ftl-diff/README.rst

-Finds the differences between two states
+Finds the differences between two states.

+FTL diff finds the differences between two YAML files which represent the state of your infrastructure.
+It then performs the necessary actions to bring the state of your infrastructure to the desired state.

 * Free software: Apache Software License 2.0